A Perfect Storm: First-Nature Geography and Economic Development: Data

 \section{Data}

-For detailed trade data, the analysis relies on the Sound Toll Registers from Elsinore (of Shakespeare's \textit{Hamlet} fame), north of Copenhagen.
-Denmark taxed ships passing through from 1420 to 1857 and thorough accounts were kept of all ships (1.8 million in total) \citep{gobel2010oresundstolden}.
-This was digitized by \cite{soundtoll_data} and their team.
-This data contains information on the origin and destination of each ship.
-Conveniently, these ports have even been labeled with coordinates.
-A total of 126 ports in present-day Denmark are reported in the period 1750-1855.
-The sum of traffic to and from these ports are used as a measure of the level of trade to and from that destination.
+For trade data, the analysis relies on the Sound Toll Registers from Elsinore, north of Copenhagen, which recorded detailed accounts of all ships taxed from 1420 to 1857—amounting to about 1.8 million entries \citep{gobel2010oresundstolden, soundtoll_data}.
+These records include information on the origin and destination of each ship, with ports conveniently labeled with geographic coordinates.
+Based on this, the ships traveling to or from 126 ports in present-day Denmark are counted, and this in turn is used as a measure of levels of trade.
+The extract covers the period 1750–1855.
+This dataset is further supplemented by archival data on the number of ships passing the newly formed channel from 1834 \citep{Svalgaard1977}.

-Census data was obtained from Link Lives \citep{mathiesen2022linklives}.
-For the purposes here, it contains individual-level information such as occupation, age, gender, and the parish of residence.
-In the main analysis, it is aggregated into parish-level population counts.
-Data is available for 1787, 1801, 1834, 1840, 1845, 1860, 1880 and 1901.
-I manually made a crosswalk between the census data parish names and the historical parish borders (which is available in this project's public repository).
-Only parishes that are consistently observed throughout all the censuses were used.
-This leaves 1589 of 1783 parishes that were used in the analysis.
+Census data were obtained from Link Lives \citep{mathiesen2022linklives} and include individual-level information on occupation, age, gender, and parish of residence.
+For the analysis, these data are aggregated into parish-level population counts for the years 1787, 1801, 1834, 1840, 1845, 1860, 1880, and 1901.
+I manually constructed a crosswalk between the census parish names and the historical parish borders (available in the project's public repository), retaining only the 1589 parishes that appear in all censuses (out of 1783).
+In addition to population counts, the census provides occupational descriptions that have been standardized into HISCO codes using \textit{OccCANINE} \citep{dahl2024breaking}.\footnote{The full micro-level HISCO-coded census data are publicly available from \citep{dk_hisco_data}} 200 random HISCO codes from the algorithm were manually and diligently checked to be 94 percent accurate.

-This census data is also used to test plausible mechanisms.
-This is done using age, place of birth, gender, and occupation.
-All of the occupational descriptions in the census were transcribed into HISCO codes using \textit{OccCANINE} described by \cite{dahl2024breaking}.
-The HISCO-coded census data is publicly available from \cite{dk_hisco_data}.
-The census data contains an occupational description for each person such as "he is a fisherman and a farmer".
-For the years 1787, 1801, 1845 and 1880 these already had HISCO codes assigned to them \citep{ddd_method2015}.
-This was part of the training data for \textit{OccCANINE}.
-200 random HISCO codes from the algorithm were manually and diligently checked to be 94 percent accurate.